 REQUIREMENTS FOR AGENCY ALLOCATIONS/FUNDING, ALLOCATIONS APPLICATION CONTENTS, TIMELINE AND INSTRUCTIONS.

-Before you begin the process of completing and submitting your Allocations Application, please refer to the “Requirements for Agency Allocation/Funding” (listed below) to ensure your agency is eligible to receive funding.
+If you are interested in applying for United Way of Marshall County funding, please refer to the information below to ensure your agency is eligible to receive funding.

 REQUIREMENTS FOR AGENCY ALLOCATIONS/FUNDING